yoda66/MAAS/docs/docker-runner03.md

 ### Step 3: Create/review the **docker-compose.yml** file.

 Fortunately for you, I have done the legwork required to build a docker compose file which will run your 4 different containers as a docker service with a common docker volume.
 Listed below is the **docker-compose.yml** file we will be using.
+Notably we will be relying on that **$TASK_SLOT** environment variable that the docker stack deployment command will set for us.

 ```
 version: "3"